MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 ### Verify Employment

 Employment verification confirms that your primary contact is an employee of the enrolling company and that the domain entered in the registration form belongs to the enrolling company.
+The following information is used to verify employment:

-* The company's public website has the same domain as entered in the registration form.
+* The company's public website has the same domain that was entered in the registration form.
 * The contact has an active email address on an email domain owned by the company.

 #### Suggestions

-For verification proof, you may submit a screenshot of the website showing the name, address, contact information, and domain of the organization.
+For verification proof, you can submit a screenshot of the website showing the name, address, contact information, and domain of the organization.

 If employment verification is rejected, or if the domain of the registered email isn't the same as the employer's public domain, you must provide documentation ***confirming your email domain is under the ownership of your employer***, in the form of: